Sexual abuse scandal in the Roman Catholic Archdiocese of Boston: Archbishop O'Malley

-On August 25, 2011, Cardinal O'Malley released a list of 159 names of priests who had been accused of sexually abusing a minor.
-The publication mentioned that 250 priests in the archdiocese had been accused but 69 names were omitted because they were either deceased, were not active ministers, had not been publicly accused, or were dismissed or left prior to canonical proceedings.
-An additional 22 names were omitted because the accusations could not be substantiated; nine of these priests were still in active ministry.
+In August, 2011, O'Malley released a list of 159 priests with credible accusations of child sexual abuse.
+Sixty-nine names were omitted from the list because the priests were deceased, were not active ministers, had not been publicly accused, or were dismissed or left the priesthood prior to canonical proceedings.
+The archdiocese omitted 22 names because it could not substantiate the accusations against those priests.